zarf-dev/proposals/0032-support-ipv6/README.md

 cloud infrastructure for testing or GitHub details.
 Listing these here allows the process to get these resources to be started right away.
 -->

-For end-to-end testing, a new type of Kubernetes cluster should be made available, where IPv6 is the only networking stack available.